rudde0/rJackpot/README.md

 # rJackpot
 A jackpot minigame for Minecraft, written with Skript.
+I have developed this skript 2 years ago and I don't use it anymore that's why I add this Skript to GitHub.
+It not might be optimized because I didn't update it for a long time.

 # Media:
 v1.0 > https://www.youtube.com/watch?v=gilt1rHW6qs